 env0 includes native support for Ansible, enabling you to use your existing playbooks alongside its infrastructure lifecycle management capabilities.
 With Ansible templates, you can consistently deploy environments while leveraging env0's features like controlled access, cost estimation, and automated deployment flows.
 Learn more here.

-Ansible Vault is an ideal solution for teams that already leverage Ansible in their automation workflows.
+Ansible Vault is an ideal solution for teams already running Ansible in their automation workflows.
 It has a very low entry barrier, and its basic and advanced features make it appropriate for a variety of scenarios.
 Simple environments can benefit from encrypted vaults with basic password authentication.
 Advanced environments with complex needs can tier their vaults using vault IDs and externally stored vault passwords with frequent rotation.

 Q. What is Ansible Vault?

 Ansible Vault is a utility for encrypting secrets.
 Secrets can include variables inside Ansible playbooks, external variable files, or even arbitrary data.
-Ansible Vault integrates transparently with other Ansible tools, such as the [.code]ansible-playbook[.code] command.
+Ansible Vault integrates transparently with other Ansible tools, such as the ansible-playbook command.
 These Ansible tools can automatically decrypt and use secrets in playbooks and Ansible commands.

 Q. Is Ansible Vault just for encrypting Ansible playbooks?